pts/pts-quote/README.txt

 File format of the text file quote.txt as of version 2.63:

-* Each line except possibly the last one must be terminated with a CRLF (\r\n, ASCII 10 + 13).
+* Quotes are separated by one or more empty lines.
-* Quotes are separated by one or more empty lines (i.e. CRLF + CRLF, CRLF + CRLF + CRLF or longer).
-It's OK to omit this at the end of file.
+* Lines are separated by LF or CRLF (can be mixed).
+At the end of the file there may be 0 or more LF or CRLF.
-* Each quote must fit to 4095 bytes (including the trailing CRLF + CRLF).
+* Each quote must fit to 4095 bytes (including the trailing empty line).
 * If a line starts with --, it will be right-aligned without the -- , and it will be highlighted.
 * If a line starts with -&, it will be center-aligned without the -& ,